Guiding our commitment to excellence, collaboration, transparency and accountability, and efficiency and effectiveness.

 As a former senior executive with a major Canadian mining company and Vice President of a western Canadian-based company involved in the financing and management support of early stage companies commercializing environmental technologies, Dr. Somers brings an extensive business pedigree to the board.
 He has authored a number of scientific papers and continues to consult in the area of corporate governance, research and innovation, and science marketing and communication.

-Dr. Petrina McGrath is the Vice President of People, Practice and Quality at the Saskatoon Health Region.
+Dr. Petrina McGrath is the Vice President of People, Practice and Quality at the Saskatchewan Health Authority.
 Throughout her career Petrina has been a committed champion and leader of patient family centered care and quality improvement.
 She has been involved in the implementation of patient centered care strategies and practices at three large academic organizations, in addition to presenting locally, nationally and internationally on the topic.
 Petrina has held numerous leadership positions including Director of Nursing and Clinical Nurse Specialist in Oncology and Palliative Care.
 Her areas of research focus include: inter professional collaboration, patient and family caregiver experience, and organizational culture and leadership.

 Jane Alcorn is a Professor in the College of Pharmacy and Nutrition at the University of Saskatchewan.
 Jane’s own research focuses on the health benefits of flaxseed bioactives and determinants of neonatal exposure risk in the medicated nursing mother/neonate dyad.
 In addition, Jane provides pharmacokinetic expertise to a significant number of collaborative and translational research projects within the province as well as expert review for the US National Toxicology Program and Environmental Protection Agency.
 Jane has held several key leadership positions including Chair of the Drug Discovery and Development Research Group, University Veterinarian, Board Director for the Canadian Society for Pharmaceutical Sciences, and her most recent appointment as Associate Dean Research and Graduate Affairs.